aleena200/Mutiuser-communication-using-TCP-Socket-Programming/README.md

 In the same program a single client is able to send msg to sever using write and receive msg from server using recv because of multithreading. client use pthread_create to create a thread that receive msg from server. and the main client will write /send msg to server.

+AF_INET is the Internet address family for IPv4.
+SOCK_STREAM is the socket type for TCP,

+=>struct socaddr is a general structure for all protocol but struct sockaddr_in is a structure specific for ipv4 address family.
+=>Port 80 is the default port.
+It's what gets used when no port is specified.
+8080 is Tomcat's default port so as not to interfere with any other web server that may be running.
+=>htons:convert host byte order to network  byte order.
+=>inet_addr converts an IPv4 address from a string in dotted decimal representation to an integer.